kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(2\) It is bearing a temporary registration number; or

-\(3\) It is marked temporarily to meet the requirements of §45.22(c)(1) or §45.29(h) of this part, or both.
+\(3\) It is marked temporarily to meet the requirements of [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.22   Exhibition, antique, and other aircraft: Special rules.|§45.22]](c)(1) or [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.29   Size of marks.|§45.29]](h) of this part, or both.

 \[Doc.
 No. 8093, Amdt.
 45-5, 33 FR 450, Jan.
 12, 1968, as amended by Amdt.
 45-17, 52 FR 34102, Sept.
 9, 1987\]

 ### §45.22   Exhibition, antique, and other aircraft: Special rules.

-\(a\) When display of aircraft nationality and registration marks in accordance with §§45.21 and 45.23 through 45.33 would be inconsistent with exhibition of that aircraft, a U.S.-registered aircraft may be operated without displaying those marks anywhere on the aircraft if:
+\(a\) When display of aircraft nationality and registration marks in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33 would be inconsistent with exhibition of that aircraft, a U.S.-registered aircraft may be operated without displaying those marks anywhere on the aircraft if:

 \(1\) It is operated for the purpose of exhibition, including a motion picture or television production, or an airshow;